Wyoming vs. UConn NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UConn's games have gone over 56 points in just one opportunity this season.
+- Saturday's over/under is 4.2 points higher than the combined 50.3 PPG average of the two teams.

+- These two squads surrender a combined 69.7 points per game, 15.2 more than this contest's over/under.

-- The two teams combine to score 50.3 points per game, 5.7 less than the total in this contest.
+- The Cowboys and their opponents score an average of 48.8 points per game, 5.7 fewer than Saturday's total.

-- This contest's over/under is 13.7 points under the 69.7 these two squads combine to give up per game in 2021.

-- The average total in Cowboys games this season is 48.8, 7.2 points fewer than Saturday's total of 56 .
+- The 56.0 PPG average total in Huskies games this season is 1.5 points more than this game's over/under.

-- In 2021, games involving the Huskies have averaged a total of 56.0 points, equal to the set over/under for this game.

 Wyoming Stats and Trends

-- Wyoming has one win against the spread in three games this season.
+- So far this season Wyoming has one win against the spread.

 - The Cowboys have two turnovers this season, equal to the number of takeaways for the Huskies.